-- The workpieces for the plates and straps of one lot should be produced from one sheet and cut along the rolled metal. - The workpieces cut across the rolled metal have to be registered in the test report for the specimens and employed in the test data reduction. - The layout of workpieces of the plates and straps should be conducted in compliance with the requirements of special industry documents. - The rivets for the joints formation should be selected from the same lot. - The specimens should be manufactured at the certain (unchanged) adjustment of the equipment and the instrument. - The following parameters of the produced lot of the specimens should be verified: the specimens' dimensions, the state of the unriveted rivets, the state of the surfaces of the plates and straps within the joints' zone and at the places of the specimens attachment in the testing machine. - The state of the unriveted rivets, surfaces of the plates and straps should meet the requirements of the corresponding documentation.
+- The workpieces for the plates and straps of one lot should be produced from one sheet and cut along the rolled metal. - The workpieces cut across the rolled metal have to be registered in the test report for the specimens and employed in the test data reduction. - The layout of workpieces of the plates and straps should be conducted in compliance with the requirements of special industry documents. - The rivets for the joints formation should be selected from the same lot. - The specimens should be manufactured at the certain (unchanged) adjustment of the equipment and the instrument. - The following parameters of the produced lot of the specimens should be verified: the specimens' dimensions, the state of the unriveted rivets, the state of the surfaces of the plates and straps within the joints' zone and at the places of the specimen attachment in the testing machine.

+• The state of the unriveted rivets, surfaces of the plates and straps should meet the requirements of the corresponding documentation.

-The tests were conducted on the servo-hydraulic testing system INSTRON 8802 (Fig.2.21a) and servo-hydraulic Universal testing machine BiSS (Fig.2.21b).
+The tests were conducted on the INSTRON 8802 Servohydraulic testing system (Fig. 27a) and BiSS Servohydraulic Universal testing machine (Fig. 27b).

 The tests were carried out in accordance with [8].
-Accordingly, to this document, it is obligatory to perform the strength tests for the mass adoption of new structures of rivets, the changed joint parameters as well as the riveted joints manufactured using new technologies in the process of production.
+This document requires the performance of strength tests for the mass adoption of new structures of rivets, the changed joint parameters as well as the riveted joints manufactured using new technologies in the process of production.

-According to [8], for each static testing not less than 5 pieces of the specimens should be provided.
-Each specimen should be numbered.
-Not less than 7 pieces of the specimens at each stress level have to be manufactured to perform each type of fatigue testing.
+According to [8], for each static testing, no less than 5 pieces of the specimens must be provided.
+Each specimen must be numbered.
+No less than 7 pieces of the specimens at each stress level have to be manufactured to perform each type of fatigue testing.